White pattern header image

 Integration of risk management processes

-Risk management is ingrained in strategic and operational activities, including business planning, investment analysis, portfolio/project management and day-to-day operations.
-The risk management policy, supporting framework and guidelines outline accountabilities and expectations to ensure risk management is integrated into processes, systems, culture and decision making, ensuring risk is proactively identified, assessed and mitigated across the Meridian Group.
+Risk management is ingrained in all activities, including business planning, investment analysis, portfolio and project management and day-to-day operations.
+The Risk Management Policy, supporting framework and guidelines outline accountabilities and expectations to ensure risk management is integrated into processes, systems, culture and decision making.
+This ensures risk is proactively identified, assessed and mitigated across the Meridian Group.
 This is supported by regular risk management training as outlined in the risk culture section below.

 In line with Global Reporting Initiative (GRI) standards, Meridian undertakes an objective assessment of the positive and negative impacts of our business activities that affect the environment, society and the economy, including human rights.
-To integrate the results from this materiality assessment into our risk management processes, impacts are reviewed against and aligned to Meridian’s key enterprise risks by the Risk and Sustainability functions.
+The materiality assessment findings are integrated into our risk management processes and aligned to Meridian's key enterprise risks by the Risk and Sustainability functions.
 This ensures enterprise risks reflect material topics and their impacts, and that they have appropriate accountability and management, and align to company strategy.
 A gap assessment is undertaken to ensure new and emerging material issues are translated into risks that are appropriately managed and monitored in line with the Risk Management Policy.

 • People – Including impacts to staff, contractors, suppliers, customers and the public (including communities, iwi and mana whenua)